 Yes.
 Students who arrive 10 minutes or later to their appointment will be asked to reschedule.
 For your registration appointment, 5 minutes or later is considered a no show and your advisor may ask you to reschedule.

 The Academic Success Center has a list of tutors you can access here.
-The Math Department also provides a list of tutors you can access here.

 Supplemental Instruction is a series of group tutoring sessions led by another Purdue student who has completed the course with a high grade.
 There are SI sessions offered for business MAI courses - ECON 25100, MGMT 20000, MGMT 20100 and math.
 You can view the schedule here.
 SI sessions are free, but you must sign up for a session through myPurdue/Brightspace.

 If you have a documented learning difference or would like to discuss evaluation, you can reach out to the Disability Resource Center here.
-Additionally, if you are experiencing a temporary situation impacting your academics like a concussion, surgery, or medical treatment you can receive temporary accommodations through the DRC.
+Additionally, if you are experiencing a temporary situation impacting your academics like a concussion, surgery or medical treatment, you can receive temporary accommodations through the DRC.

-Only students who are sophomore standing or higher completing a course for elective credit can take a course P/NP.
-Daniels School Policy does not permit any MGMT/ECON/OBHR course to be taken P/NP - even if the course is being taken for elective credit.
-For more information about the school's P/NP policy, visit here.
+The Daniels School does not permit any MGMT/ECON/OBHR course to be taken P/NP — even if the course is being taken for elective credit.
+For more information about the school's P/NP policy, see our advising policies here.

 Please discuss with your advisor before deciding to drop a class.
 To drop, follow the directions here.